nileshtrip/EE127Notes/README.md

 ##  Individual lectures

 Use the Lecture0 folder as a template for creating your notes.
-You should only need to modify the lecture0.tex (where 0 should be changed to the lecture you are scribing), title.tex, (and potentially the refs.bib) files.
+You should only need to modify the lecture0.tex (where 0 should be changed to the lecture you are scribing), potentially add to the refs.bib files, and potentially add to the figures folder.

 ## Scribe instructions